 Our analyses suggested that sotatercept was associated with gains in life years, quality-adjusted life years, and equal-value life years.
 Patients treated with sotatercept added on to background therapy spent more time in WHO-FC I, WHO-FC II, and WHO-FC III than patients treated with background therapy alone.
-Each of these functional class health states are still associated with large increases in mortality and large reductions in quality of life.
+Each of these functional class health states are still associated with large increases in mortality risk and large reductions in quality of life.

 Sotatercept is added on to background therapy, which consists of numerous costly medications.
 Although our analyses suggested that sotatercept would reduce some use of infused prostacyclins by way of less time spent in WHO-FC IV among sotatercept-treated patients, and thus would generate some cost offsets related to infused prostacyclins, the background therapies used in WHO-FC I, WHO-FC II, and WHO-FC III are also costly.
-We presented threshold analyses excluding all non-intervention costs.
+We presented threshold analyses excluding all non-intervention costs to isolate the effects and costs of sotatercept alone.